 2. Immigration Process

-Educate yourself about immigration procedures in your destination country and make sure to have everything in order.
-It is the traveler’s responsibility to ensure they have all necessary travel documents in hand.
+it's important to research about immigration procedures in your destination country and make sure to have everything in order.
+It's the traveler’s responsibility to ensure they have all necessary travel documents in hand.

 3. WP Community, Blog, and Academy

 On our website, you can chat with other travelers through the Worldpackers Community, where you can filter by the volunteer's nationality and country of interest, finding travelers who have stayed at the places you’re considering.
 This functionality is even open to travelers who are not active members yet.
 Click here to access it now.